alfie-ns/StaffSync-APP/docs/Report_COMP2000_StaffSync.md

 ## Clarifications

-**Main:** I have honestly sustained a documented "very severe brain injury" but I thankfully have retained my skills in computers and thus can provide a good solution, however my memory impairments mean that I honestly
+**Main:** I have honestly sustained a documented "very severe brain injury" but I have retained my skills in computers and thus can provide a good solution; not asking for special treat but

 - Kill function = early exit (later choose early exit>kill)
-- My old salary increment functions did work but in the last minute there was no one else trying on the API so I had to create that uses own test employee I'd create in the function
+- Proven the salary incrememnt can work if needed (year passes)
 - I was trying to stay consistent with my Git commits however I had to spend time on COMP2001 coursework to ensure I provide a sufficent report for them, also am developing a Unity game in my 2003.
 However, this was the module I spent my primary focus on.
 - I admit AI helps to teach me things one to one; I utilised AI for the final-lecture.pdf notes with Glean-provided transcripts, this has been essentiall to me remembering everything you've taught; my short-term and long-term memory is very poor and Glean is an app given to me by the DSA, they even have their own AI summariser now.
-- Because my short-term memory has been significantly impaired, I would do git commit -m "test" to check that I've talk about everything i've done in the commit, would git reset --soft HEAD~1 to do the commit properly once I've checked everything that's happening
+- Because my short-term memory has been significantly impaired, I would do git commit -m "test" to check that I've talk about everything i've done in the commit, would git reset --soft HEAD~{1} to do the commit properly once I've checked everything that's happening
 - My feedback on my last coursework for the 81.6(second-highest) was just "overcommented"; therefore, I was mindful of that this time round.
-- Changd my development style quite a few times,
 - In regard to capitalisation and style of comments, this is something I change my mind on different times I look at it, you may see that I de-capitialise stuff in some commits, make sure to see in other where I capitialise some words, especially if they have a deeper meaning and if they're something in themself e.g. "RecyclerView"; my apologies for this inconsistency, I change my mind consistently and forget what my mindset was before; e.g. using "..." and changing my mind on how I should use it as I realised it really should be used if there's more coming... later.
 - Some Java holds more importance in regard to functionality of the code, so their comments deserve capitalisation
 - I didn't comment the XML as you said one lecture we don't need to anymore, just the Java
+- I didn't manage to get all my last-minute changes into a video but the system also now allows user their log in email address, also all the admin stuff works perfectly, I think the system is very good now, I'm happy with it now.

 ## Version Control